Robert Osborne: 1958–1965: Actor

 Osborne signed a six-month contract at 20th Century-Fox Television, appearing in The Californians.
 He next met Lucille Ball after overhearing that she was talent-searching actors for her studio, Desilu Productions.
 She invited Osborne to her house for dinner where actresses Janet Gaynor and Kay Thompson attended.
 Ball later moved the guests to the living room, where they screened Funny Face (1957) from a 35mm projector.
 Afterwards, Ball signed Osborne to a contract with Desilu, where in his own words, he received "a year's master class from this great artist."

 As a contract actor of Ball's Desilu Workshop, Osborne appeared in a 1959 episode of Westinghouse Desilu Playhouse titled "Chain of Command", starring Hugh O'Brian.
-He was featured in the Desilu Playhouse installment "The Desilu Revue" in 1959.
+That same year, he was featured in the Desilu Playhouse holiday special "The Desilu Revue".
 He also appeared in the pilot episode of The Beverly Hillbillies.
 Sometime later, Ball encouraged Osborne to become a journalist, telling him: "What you should do is write [...]
 You love to do research.
 You love old films.
 Nobody is writing about films.
 We have enough actors, but we don't have enough writers."